Cville STR Advocates

 Key concern

 Most of the 529 STR operators weren't notified about the Dec.
-3 meeting.
-Regulations are based on a survey of less than 1.3% of the population.
-No other public comment sessions are scheduled.
-This is not sufficient for public comment.
+3 meeting, and regulations are based on a survey of less than 1.3% of the population.
+Upcoming work sessions and hearings are listed below—your voice still matters.

 1. Spring 2025